Relacibo/hyprmcsr/docs/016-boateye.md

 | 13      | 1.75     | 0.75       |
 | 14      | 2        | 1          |

-- For hyprmcsr, you can set the value directly as `"sensitivity"` in your profile (libinput value recommended).
+- For hyprmcsr, you can set the value directly as `"sensitivity"` in your profile (libinput value).

 **Important:**
 You should also set mouse acceleration to flat for best results.